awsdocs/amazon-rekognition-developer-guide/doc_source/stored-video-lambda.md

 1. Choose **Create function**\.

-## Configure the Lambda Function<a name="lambda-configure-function"></a>
+## Configure the Lambda function<a name="lambda-configure-function"></a>

-After you create the Lambda function, you configure it to be triggered by the Amazon SNS topic that you create in [Create the SNS Topic](#lambda-create-sns-topic)\.
+After you create the Lambda function, you configure it to be triggered by the Amazon SNS topic that you create in [Create the SNS topic](#lambda-create-sns-topic)\.
 You also adjust the memory requirements and timeout period for the Lambda function\.

 **To configure the Lambda function**